Health care, not tech, is now the top player in WA’s unsettled job market

 But “this could all change,” Vigdor notes, adding that state workers and employers alike will be “on tenterhooks for the next few months wondering if the economy will tip into recession.”

-The shift in job-market ranking by healthcare and tech wasn’t a surprise.
+The shift in job-market ranking by health care and tech wasn’t a surprise.

 Tech hiring peaked last summer as employers like Amazon and Microsoft reversed their aggressive pandemic-era growth with layoffs and hiring freezes.